thycotic/cm-docs/release-notes/rn-1.4.0.md

 ## Bug Fixes

- * Renaming the default launchers in Secret Server no longer causes an error in Connection Manager on session launch
+ * Renaming the default launchers in Secret Server no longer causes an error in Connection Manager on session launch.

- * Connection Manager no longer freezes or crashes when SSH proxy is turned on in Secret Server
+ * Connection Manager no longer freezes or crashes when SSH proxy is turned on in Secret Server.

- * Users no longer receive frequent requests to re-authenticate while the RDP session is open
+ * Users no longer receive frequent requests to re-authenticate while the RDP session is open.

- * The Generate token button now works correctly after upgrading to a newer version
+ * The Generate token button now works correctly after upgrading to a newer version.

- * Connection Manager now displays the endpoint name when used as an RDP launcher
+ * Connection Manager now displays the endpoint name when used as an RDP launcher.

- * Connection Manager UI now appropriately restores to full screen and to the previously resized window
+ * Connection Manager UI now appropriately restores to full screen and to the previously resized window.

- * Connection Manager now supports "Proxied SSH process" launcher types
+ * Connection Manager now supports "Proxied SSH process" launcher types.

- * On the Connecting with an invalid certificate warning, Connection Manager now saves the selection to "bypass this error and connect anyway" (Mac OS)
+ * On the Connecting with an invalid certificate warning, Connection Manager now saves the selection to "bypass this error and connect anyway" (Mac OS).

- * When connecting to Secret Server, long template names are no longer truncated (Mac OS)
+ * When connecting to Secret Server, long template names are no longer truncated (Mac OS).